thelastpickle/stress-operator/README.md

 ## Installation
 You need to clone this git repo.
 The operator is installed by running the Makefile.

 The project uses Go modules.
-If you clone the repo under `GOPATH` then make you the `GO111MODULE` environment variable set:
+If you clone the repo under `GOPATH` then make sure the `GO111MODULE` environment variable is set:

 ```
 $ export GO111MODULE=on